-When in the Log Menu and while holding the DISPLAY key to view the data of the log of interest the RESET key can be pressed to initiate a printout of that log entry.
+When in the Log Menu and while holding the DISPLAY key to view the data of the log of interest the very key can be pressed to initiate a printout of that log entry.
 The printout will have the time and date stamp corresponding to when the log was taken.
 After the print has been initiated there will be the opportunity to scroll to view another log entry and print again.

-Since in each log entry all totals are stored as the Accumulated value, the printout will not have any resettable totals.
-The format of the printout with this exception is the same as the LIVE DATA printout:
+The format of the printout is the same as the LIVE DATA printout: